The Breadwinner's Guide to Income Protection with Life Insurance

 If your main source of income is from disability, the underwriter will want to know about your specific disability.
 They may ask specifically if your disability is mental or physical and if you anticipate returning back to work, or if your disability status is permanent.
 All these factors are used to determine the amount of coverage that is financially suitable for your income replacement.

-> Our services are free and there is no cost to apply.
-Give us a call today, toll-free at: 855-247-9555, or request a free quote online.
-In just a few minutes, you’ll be able to shop dozens of companies to find the best options available.
+Our services are free and there is no cost to apply.
+Give us a call today, toll-free at: 855-247-9555, or request a free quote online using the form below.
+In just a few minutes, you'll be able to shop dozens of companies to find the best options available.

 Chairman & Co-founder

 Randy is a co-founder and chairman of JRC and he has been in the life insurance industry since 2008.
 Prior to his insurance career, Randy founded two travel agencies and is an avid supporter of the SDSU Alumni Association.
 When he's not cheering on the Aztecs, Randy enjoys hosting dinners for friends and family, traveling, and playing keyboard.